HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Proposed Method

 \textbf{Input Mapping} VisualBERT is naturally well-suited for textual input.
 Therefore, question and answer text tokens can be easily integrated into the input to the model.
 However, for hidden states, we project hidden representations to the space of model's visual embeddings via linear projection, and use them as an input.
 Further, to encode probability information, we leverage a third set of embedding which is inspired by work \cite{yaldiz2024not}.
 The key idea is that the probability range [0,1] can be split into a fixed k partitions.
 For the given dimension $d$ of input embedding, if $p_i$ falls in the range of r-th partition, the vector positions between $(r-1) \times kd$ and $r \times kd$ are set to one while all other positions are set to zero.
 This allows representation of distinct probability ranges via orthogonal embedding vectors.

-\textbf{Learnable Task} At the input, we have question, followed by generated tokens and their corresponding probabilities, further followed by hidden representations of the question and the generated tokens as shown in the Figure \ref{fig:image32}.
+\textbf{Learnable Task} At the input, we have question, followed by generated tokens and their corresponding probabilities, further followed by hidden representations of the question and the generated tokens as shown in the Figure \ref{fig:two_side_by_side}.
 Given these input, the task is to predict the correctness of the generation $\textbf{s}$ for which we augment the VisualBERT model at the output via linear layer that gives a single logit output, $f(\textbf{q}, \textbf{s}, \textbf{H}, \textbf{p})$.
 We employ binary cross-entropy loss,

 where $g$ is the binary ground-truth label (of accuracy for generation $\textbf{s}$ as an answer to $\textbf{q}$) used here as a target.
 Note that both VisualBERT model and the linear projection layer are fine-tuned on this reliability score prediction task.
+It is worth mentioning that our proposed framework contributes at scoring function level, which can be integrated into other mixture-of-experts setup based baselines \cite{dancette2023improving}.